-Mountain gorillas are found only in Uganda, Rwanda, Democratic Republic of Congo and the number of these endangered species is noticeably increasing.One then asks, why is there a recurring increase in the number of gorillas in the countries where they live?
+Mountain gorilla tracking can be done either in Uganda, Rwanda, Democratic Republic of Congo and the number of these endangered species is noticeably increasing.One then asks, why is there a recurring increase in the number of gorillas in the countries where they live?

 The answer to this question is almost obvious and is attributed to the monetary value of the presence of the gorillas leading to an increase on the number of gorilla safaris to Bwindi impenetrable forest national park and Mgahinga gorilla national park.
 The concern to protect the gorillas rises starting from the locals bordering the parks of interest to the governments of the different mentioned countries.